zeckdude/code-references/console.md

   { name: "Jane Doe", age: 66, weight: 110 },
   { name: "Emily Jones", age: 14, weight: 105 }
 ];
-console.table(people, ["name", "weight"]); // If restricting to only one specific column, a string with the property name works
+console.table(people, ["name", "weight"]); // If restricting to only one specific column, a string with the property name instead of the array works
 // Logs to the console:
 ```
 ![console.table() example](img/console/console_table3.png)